Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Seek Mentoring: Find one who will provide advice, guidance, connections or identify areas of improvement.
+- Get Mentoring: Find one who will provide advice, guidance, connections, or point out areas to improve.

-- Continuous Education: Consider taking additional courses, certificates or degrees programs that relate to the profession.
+- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the field.

-- Transferable Skills Set Development: investing time to develop capabilities required by other fields.
+- Transferable Skills Set Development: Investing time in developing the skills required by other connected fields.

 Negativity

-- Find help whenever you can Find a mentor to ask for assistance or for colleagues to provide business assistance.
+- Get help when you can: Ask a mentor for guidance or colleagues for business assistance.

 Overcommitting Workload